Everything you’ve ever wanted to know about sprouting, including what sprouts are, why you should try them, and how to

 You can sprout almost any legume, seed, or nut.
 Everything from chickpeas to alfalfa to kale to onions to clover to mung beans.
 There are a few exceptions—not because they won’t grow a sprout, but because the effort required to get it “right” isn’t really worth it or because they aren’t good for you.

 Chia seeds, flax seeds, and other mucilaginous seeds (the ones that create the goo) are tricky to sprout properly.
 You definitely can do it, but I generally just avoid it because there are so many other seeds that are way easier to sprout.

 Avoid sprouting kidney beans for raw eating.
 They contain a toxin that causes nausea, vomiting, and diarrhea in many folks.
-If you do choose to sprout kidney beans, make sure to boil the finished sprouts for at least 10 minutes before consuming.
+If you do choose to sprout kidney beans, make sure to boil the finished sprouts for at least 10 minutes before consuming them.

 Quinoa contains a high concentration of saponins, which in some folks causes a strong allergic reaction that makes them feel ill.

 Nuts like almonds don’t actually make sprouts, they make “soaks,” which is what it’s called when a seed doesn’t produce a root during the sprouting process.
 They are still delicious, and the soaking process helps break down the anti-nutrients and makes them a healthier choice.
 Then if you like, you can dehydrate them if you want crunchy snacking nuts.